-A typical arrangement of seismographs in concrete gravity and arch dams is represented in Figs. 2, 3 and 4.
+A typical arrangement of seismographs in concrete gravity and arch dams is represented in Fig. 2, Fig. 3 and Fig. 4.

-Earth dams and embankments

-At least a minimum of five accelerographs shall be installed, the layout of which shall be:
+Earth dams and embankments — At least a minimum of five accelerographs shall be installed, the layout of which shall be: